Length: 105 mi (168.98 km)

 Best Time of Year to Visit Skyline Drive

 Skyline Drive is open year-round however according to the NPS website, “portions of Skyline Drive, the only public road through the Park, are periodically closed during inclement weather.”
-Due to possible closures, especially in the winter months, the spring, summer and fall are the best time to go.
+Due to possible closures, especially in the winter months, the spring, summer and fall months are generally the best time to go.
+Fall in particular is favorite time to visit the park due to the vibrant fall foliage from late September through October.
+Spring time is also popular because of the blooming wildflowers and summer is a great time top beat the heat in the park’s higher elevations.
 Be sure to check the local weather forecast before heading into Shenandoah National Park and enjoying Skyline Drive.

 Photographing Skyline Drive Overlooks